PAMorin/Phylogenonics_extract_locus_alignments/README.md

 Directory of locus alignments for each locus from Step 4.

 **Outputs**
-Two directories containing the locus alignment with > and < the specified percent N cutoff.
+Two directories containing the locus alignment with greater-than and less-than the specified percent N cutoff.

-**IMPORTANT**